metiviem/rscons/doc/user_guide.md

 `Builder#wait_for` to "sleep" until one of the items being waited for has completed.

-###### Using a Ruby Thread to Parallelize a Build Operation
+###### Using a Ruby Thread to Parallelize a Builder

-Here is an example of using a Ruby thread to parallelize a build operation:
+Here is an example of using a Ruby thread to parallelize a builder:

 ```ruby
 ${include build_tests/custom_builder/wait_for_thread.rb}